plu5/bl-sdk.github.io/faq.md

 Now "hi" will be outputted to the console whenever H is pressed while the mod is selected in the mod manager.

 ## How to hook into game functions?
 You can use the `@Hook` decorator.
-PythonSDK will handle the registering and unregistering of hooks itself, so long as you remember to call the base class Enable/Disable if you override those methods.
+PythonSDK will handle the registering and removing of hooks itself, so long as you remember to call the base class Enable/Disable if you override those methods.

 The function you hook must have the signature:
 `([self,] caller: unrealsdk.UObject, function: unrealsdk.UFunction, params: unrealsdk.FStruct)`